stijn-meijers/dracor-mcp/README.md

 The project includes two implementations:

-1. `dracor_mcp_server.py` - Standard implementation using the basic MCP SDK (older version using v0 API)
-2. `dracor_mcp_fastmcp.py` - Streamlined implementation using the FastMCP decorator-based API with v1 API
+1. `dracor_mcp_fastmcp.py` - Streamlined implementation using the FastMCP decorator-based API with v1 API

 ## Features